Hurricane Eta brings disastrous flooding to Central America, with concern growing in southeastern U.S.

 More than 30,000 people were evacuated ahead of Hurricane Eta, with Nicaragua’s navy pitching in Monday to help.
 At least 17 shelters were opened in Puerto Cabezas, a city of more than 60,000, to house those fleeing the impending surge and wind.
 The city took a direct hit from Eta most extreme winds and surge.

-Two municipalities, Bilwi and Waspam, were cut off from the rest of the country by land due to flooding from the Wawa River.
-In Honduras, collapsed bridges severed access to communities in Colón, Atlántida, Yoro and Olancho.
+Two municipalities, Bilwi and Waspam, were cut off from the rest of the country by land because of flooding from the Wawa River.
+In Honduras, collapsed bridges severed access to communities in Colon, Atlantida, Yoro and Olancho.

 La Prensa reports that some Nicaraguan communities 100 miles inland were unaware of the approaching hurricane until it hit.

 Eta had since degenerated into a tropical storm by midday Monday as it moved inland through northern Nicaragua while bands of torrential downpours pinwheeled across Central America.
-The storm’s center of circulation will drift into Honduras in the coming days and work northwestward before emerging over the Caribbean once again on Friday.
+The storm’s center of circulation will drift into Honduras in the coming days and work northwestward before emerging over the Caribbean once again Friday.

-Thereafter, a restrengthening Eta could impact Cuba, Florida, or even the northern Gulf Coast.
+Thereafter, a restrengthening Eta could affect Cuba, Florida or even the northern Gulf Coast.

 Eta now

 As of 10 a.m.
-Wednesday, the center of Tropical Storm Eta was about 135 miles north-northeast of Managua, Nicaragua, moving west at about 7 mph.
+Wednesday, the center of Tropical Storm Eta was about 135 miles north-northeast of Managua, Nicaragua, moving west around 7 mph.
 The hurricane’s winds had fallen to about 50 mph as the storm’s primary threat had become heavy rainfall.

-A broad 1 to 2 feet of rain was likely across much of Nicaragua and Honduras, the National Hurricane Center calling for localized totals up to 40 inches.
+A broad 1 to 2 feet of rain was likely across much of Nicaragua and Honduras, with the National Hurricane Center calling for localized totals up to 40 inches.
 Some places have already seen half of their rainfall.

 “This rainfall will lead to catastrophic, life-threatening flash flooding and river flooding,” wrote the Hurricane Center, “along with landslides in areas of higher terrain of Central America.”